How to Hear One Player's Voice in a CS2 Demo

 Hearing one whole team

-To isolate a side, add up that team's five slots and use the total.
-The voice comms calculator does this in one click with its All T and All CT buttons - useful for highlight clips or studying a single team's mid-round calling without crosstalk.
+Add up that side's slots and use the total.
+The voice comms calculator has All T and All CT buttons for it, which is what you want for a highlight cut or for studying one team's mid-round calling without crosstalk.

 Tools mentioned in this article